Honkai Impact 3rd: Fire MOTH

-A member of the 13 Flamechasers of the Previous Era and ranked 13th, codenamed "Reverie."
+Pardofelis is a member of the 13 Flamechasers of the Previous Era and ranked 13th, codenamed "Reverie".
 She acts as a merchant in the Elysian Realm along with her pet cat Can.
 Described as the weakest of the Flamechasers.
 She also has a sort of kleptomania, usually played for laughs.
 Able to use 'shortcuts', most likely referring to a sort of dimensional portals.